mouse0270/foundryvtt-dungen/README.md

 ## License
 Distributed under the MIT License.
 See [LICENSE](https://github.com/mouse0270/foundryvtt-dungen/blob/master/LICENSE) for more information.

+The API used to generate the Maps is licensed under the following [LICENSE](https://github.com/mouse0270/foundryvtt-dungen/blob/master/Api_License_Agreement.pdf), please refer to this license when attempting to use the Dungen API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGMENTS -->